-The Huntsville/Madison County CVB understands that this is an unprecedented time, and our top priority is the health and safety of our visitors and locals.
+The Huntsville/Madison County CVB wants to help visitors navigate the evolving COVID-19 landscape, and our top priority is the health and safety of our visitors and locals.
 Please follow all recommendations from CDC and health professionals - practice social distancing and observe other safe behaviors, such as wearing a mask and frequent hand-washing.

 The U.S. Space & Rocket Center is open now with new health and safety protocols in place.
+Masks are currently required for all guests ages 3 and up.
 Highlights for your next visit:

-- Face coverings are required for all staff members, and strongly recommended for guests.
+- Face coverings are required for all unvaccinated guests.
 Masks are available for purchase for $1.00.

 - Staff will be re-enforcing social distancing in queue-lines, at exhibits, and throughout the campus.

 - Hand sanitizer stations have been installed throughout the museum.

 - Some exhibits have been temporarily closed where social distancing is not possible.
 Click here for a list of open areas.
 The G-Force simulator is currently open and masks are required to ride.

 - Operating hours have changed to allow more time for cleaning and sanitizing.
 Click here to see current hours of operation.

 Huntsville's Living History Museum is open to the public with social distancing guidelines.
 They ask that visitors maintain a distance of at least 6 feet from staff members and other visitors who are not in your party.
 Burritt is home to barnyard animals, beautiful views, and historic schools and cabins.
 They are currently featuring 4 GeoQuest adventures for families to explore, and The Struggle to Vote: The Nation, Alabama and the South 1848- 1920 exhibit in the mansion.
 Don't forget about their Nature Trails, Historic Park and Barnyard offer outdoor experiences for all to enjoy and learn something along the way.